What is the Central Vigilance Commission?

 - No action can be taken on the disclosure if it does not indicate the identity of the person who made the complaint or if the identity of a public servant is found incorrect.

 - This act is not at all applicable to the Special Protection Group.

 Central Vigilance Commission UPSC

-Central Vigilance Commission, CVC UPSC topic is the part of Indian Polity and a very interesting subject to learn about.
+Central Vigilance Commission, CVC UPSC topic is a part of Indian Polity and a very interesting subject to learn about.
 You can get the UPSC Indian Polity Books and the NCERT books here.
-Also, to know how the questions can be put up in UPSC Prelims or UPSC mains exams, you can reference the UPSC previous year's question papers for practice.
+Also, to know how the questions can be put up in UPSC Prelims or mains exams, you can reference the UPSC previous year's question papers for practice.

-Question - In India, the Central Vigilance Commission addresses the corruption practices made by the Government employees in India.
+Question - In India, the Central Vigilance Commission addresses the corruption practices made by Government employees in India.
 Taking the reference of the Central Vigilance Commission, follow the statement given below and choose the correct option-

 - It is an autonomous body that is independent of any executive authority and is responsible for monitoring all government Vigilance activities.

 - The Central Vigilance Commission was established after the K. Santhanam committee recommendations.